UCL/rsd-engineeringcourse/session99/windows.md

 * Select "configure" > "Anti-virus" > "Authorization" from the menu at the top
 * Select the websites tab
 * click the "Add" button and add 127.0.0.1 and localhost to the "Authorized websites" list
-* restart computer (most likely not needed, just restart the IPython notebook)
+* restart computer (most likely not needed, just restart the Jupyter notebook)
 * output works now :)

 Git